determined-ai/determined/docs/model-dev-guide/apis-howto/api-core-ug.rst

 There are two types of continuations: pausing and reactivating training using the WebUI or clicking **Continue Trial** after the experiment completes.

-Each type of continuation has its own behavior.
-While you always want to preserve the value you are incrementing (the “model weight”), you do not always want to preserve the batch index.
-When you pause and reactivate you want training to continue from the same batch index.
-However, when starting a fresh experiment, you want training to start with a fresh batch index.
+These two types of continuations have different behaviors.
+While you always want to preserve the model's state, you do not always want to preserve the batch index.
+When you pause and reactivate you want training to continue from the same batch index, but when starting a fresh experiment you want training to start with a fresh batch index.
+You can save the trial ID in the checkpoint and use it to distinguish the two types of continuations.

 To distinguish between the two types of continuations, you can save the trial ID in the checkpoint.